enpage/enpage/docs/guides/data-sources/index.md

 Data sources are a way to provide dynamic content to your templates.

 Data Sources are defined in the `enpage.config.js` file using the `defineDataSources()` function.
 All data sources have a schema associated with them.
-This schema is used to validate data and provide a better editing experience in the Enpage Editor.
+This schema is used to validate data and provide a better editing experience in the Upstart Editor.

 We can distinguish 2 types of data sources:

-- **Internal**: Holds data that is managed and edited within the Enpage Editor by the site owner.
+- **Internal**: Holds data that is managed and edited within the Upstart Editor by the site owner.
 - **External**:  Holds data that comes from external sources, such as Social Media websites or APIs.
 They can be fetched manualy or refreshed automatically at a regular interval.

 Enpage provides a large number of built-in data sources that can be used with minimal configuration.